 Processing Methods that Increase Sodium in Canned Chili

-Canned chili goes through extensive processing to ensure it remains shelf-stable for months or even years.
+Canned chili undergoes extensive processing to ensure it remains shelf-stable for months or even years.
 One of the key aspects of this preservation process is sodium.
-Sodium acts as a preservative, preventing bacterial growth and maintaining the chili’s texture and flavor over time.
-During manufacturing, salt is often added in large quantities to enhance taste and prolong shelf life.
+Sodium is a preservative, preventing bacterial growth and maintaining the chili’s texture and flavor over time.
+Salt is often added in large quantities during manufacturing to enhance taste and prolong shelf life.

 In addition to salt, other sodium-containing preservatives, such as sodium nitrate or sodium benzoate, are frequently used to extend the product’s longevity.
-While these methods are effective in preventing spoilage, they significantly contribute to the overall sodium content in canned chili.
+While these methods effectively prevent spoilage, they significantly contribute to the overall sodium content in canned chili.

 Preservative Role of Sodium in Canned Chili